nguyenlongbao1994/be-eq-agent/knowledge_db.md

 - 09:00–11:00 → Molding to trench / AVI side
 - 13:00–14:00 → Plasma to CPF unload
 - 15:00–16:30 → Carrier / laser flow
-- Additional slots may later include sputter side depending on plan
+- Additional slots may include sputter side depending on plan

 ## 8.2 Dry run record rule
 For each run: